-A couple ideas to help you do this:
+A couple of ideas to help you do this:

 - Use powerful thumbnail images.

-- Add a nice teaser sentence hinting at what the video is about.
+- Add a nice teaser sentence hinting at what the video is about, providing an informative synopsis.

 2. Take Advantage of Captions

-There is no definitive proof on how many users watch videos on Facebook with the sound on (though this number is estimated to be 85 percent), although Facebook now autoplays videos on mobile with sound.
+There is no definitive proof on how many users watch videos on Facebook with the sound on (though this number is estimated to be 85%), although Facebook now autoplays videos on mobile with sound.

 The setting can be disabled, and videos can play with no sound on mobile if a user’s phone is in silent mode.